Warm-up: What are the laws and policies governing access to reproductive resources in your state/city?

 - Bonus: examine this issue in the context of COVID-19.

-The articles showcased in this lesson offer a look at both individual perspectives and broader, country or statewide attitudes towards reproductive health.
+The articles explored in this lesson offer a look at both individual perspectives and broader, country or statewide attitudes towards reproductive health.
 The goal of this lesson is to provide an overview of these issues both “at home” and “abroad,” and to make local and global connections that will help us to deepen our understanding of these issues at both the macro and micro levels.

 Objectives: